canonical/certification-docs/Self-Test_Guide-16.04.rst

       clicking Acquire and Start Node.
 The SUT should then boot and install Ubuntu.
 This process can take several minutes.

 If MAAS has problems in any of the preceding steps, the SUT might not pass certification.
-For instance, certification requires that MAAS be able to detect the SUT and set its power type information automatically.
+For instance, certification requires that MAAS be able to detect the SUT and, in most cases, set its power type information automatically.
 If you have problems with any of these steps, contact the Canonical Server Certification Team to learn how to proceed; you might have run into a simple misconfiguration, or the server might need enablement work.

 Logging Into the SUT
 --------------------